Metabasis paradox: Lodovico Castelvetro

 Castelvetro engaged the problem in his translation and commentary of 1570.
 He held that Aristotle rightly established ending in misfortune in chapter 13, and wrongly broke this rule in chapter 14, praising as best a kind of tragedy that, as Castelvetro put it, lacks "passion."
 Castelvetro proposed that a laudable action must involve passion: "[B]y passione Castelvetro meant pathos, that is, suffering, not emotion--and more laudable is such action as involves more passion".
-And although for Castelvetro killing and recognizing later is no less ethical than killing averted by recognition, in the former the "passion is full and accomplished (pieta e auenuta)," whereas in killing averted by recognition passion is "short and threatened (sciema e miacciata)."
+And although for Castelvetro killing and recognizing later is no less ethical than killing averted by recognition, in the former the "passion is full and accomplished (piena e auenuta)," whereas in killing averted by recognition passion is "short and threatened (sciema e minacciata)."

 André Dacier

 In commentary accompanying his 1692 French edition of the Poetics, Dacier made the first known attempt to resolve the contradiction.
-As scholars normally understand Dacier, his theory was that Aristotle called Euripides' plays ending in misfortune "correct" because the authoritative, traditional versions of these stories end in misfortune.
+As scholars normally understand Dacier, his theory was that Aristotle called Euripides' plays ending in misfortune "correct" because authoritative, traditional versions of these stories end in misfortune.
 Dacier believed that, in chapter 14, Aristotle considered stories that are open to change, hence the option of avoiding a death.
 As Dacier understood him, Aristotle meant that if the killing within family cannot be avoided, then the playwright moves to the next best, and so on.
 Dacier also shifted Aristotle's numbering by one.
 The altered numbering is (1) killing knowingly (third best), (2) killing and recognizing later (second best), (3) killing averted by recognition (best), and (4) failing to kill while knowing (worst).